MoarVM/MoarVM/README.markdown

 Note that at present, you need a working Parrot and NQP in order to run the cross-compiler.
 In the future, NQP will be self-hosting on MoarVM and that will not be needed.
+(NOTE: Actually NQP *has* been bootstrapped on top of MoarVM already, but the build system hasn't caught up yet.)
 In order to obtain these, you can replace the initial configure line with:

     perl Configure.pl --gen-parrot --gen-nqp